williain/multitools/doc/guide.rst

 ===========

 That concludes the tour of the multitools api.
-It's now up to you to decide whether it's worth using for your own project - it's aim is to make your code simpler and more maintainable, but it does that by hiding some of the operation of multiprocessing and its associated libraries.
+It's now up to you to decide whether it's worth using for your own project - you can still do anything you can do with multiprocessing.Process with multitools.ipc.client.Process, but additionally when used with multitools.ipc.host.Supervisor, you can write communicative code that's simpler and more maintainable.

 Its inspiration was a project that hangs off a slow IO-bound process, so I'm not sure how quickly it can be made to work (you can try setting the interval